Create a marketplace in 15 practical steps

 The benefit of a no-code marketplace builder (like ours at Sharetribe) is that it has all the essential marketplace features like automated user creation, matching, and online payments built in.
 You can launch fast and with less manual work – and focus on building your business.

-Below, you'll find some more resources on building MVPs – and some great stories of successful and unsuccessful marketplace MVPs.
+Below, you'll find some more resources on building MVPs, along with some great stories of successful and unsuccessful marketplace MVPs.

 Prefer books?